 1/3 cup cane sugar

-- Heat the butter and milk in a saucepan over low heat.
+- Heat the butter and milk in a saucepan over low heat (to 110°F if you have a thermometer.)
 Do not boil.
 Pour mixture into a large mixing bowl.
 Let cool until you can comfortably stick your finger in it.
-(If it’s too hot it will kill the yeast.)
 Sprinkle the yeast over the mixture and let sit for 10 minutes.
 Whisk in the sugar and salt.

 - Lightly flour a work surface and roll out the dough into a large, thin rectangle, no more than ¼ inch thick.